 If you live in the US, please read our Notice of Privacy Practices Under HIPAA for US Residents.
-If you live in the EU or Switzerland, please read our Notice of Privacy Practices Under GDPR for EU, UK and Swiss Residents.
+If you live in the EU, UK or Switzerland, please read our Notice of Privacy Practices Under GDPR for EU, UK and Swiss Residents.
 Both of these documents are available on Guardant Health’s website as set forth above.

 Information We Collect and Sources of the Information